What Is ATS Recruitment?

 Finding the right candidates by filtering through your database is critical for filling open positions successfully.
 Most ATS systems have powerful search & filtering features that will help you find the right candidate for each position you’re working on.

 Being constantly in touch with your candidates is important but more important is having to remember your discussion in your last conversation.
 The best ATS’s allow you to attach notes, add call logs & send emails to your candidates so you have all your conversations in one place.

 Agency Recruiters need to schedule interview appointments between Candidates & Hiring Managers.
 Systems like Recruit CRM let recruiters schedule these interviews and send email notifications to both clients & candidates.

-As Agency recruitment firms fill positions for clients, it’s important to have a centralized system to submit candidates to and collect feedback from clients.
+As agency recruitment firms fill positions for clients, it’s important to have a centralised system to submit candidates to and collect feedback from clients.
 This gives you better insight into what’s actually happening at the ground level & moves the business in the right direction.

 You can only improve what you can measure.
 An ATS helps you monitor and evaluate individual recruiter performance objectively.

-Before choosing a System, pen down your business processes and pain points Then set a budget.
+Before choosing an ATS, pen down your business processes and pain points Then set a budget.
 Now choose an ATS + CRM system which has the features that will solve your pain points & fits in your budget.

 Another thing to think about is ATS Implementation, Make sure the system you pick is easy & quick to set up.
 You don’t want to buy something so complicated that you end up spending days setting it up.

 Hope this article helped you better understand what an Applicant Tracking System does and how to go about picking one for your recruitment business.